Private prosecution: England and Wales

-Private prosecution is allowed in English law.
+Private prosecution is allowed in English law and there were 352,276 private prosecutions in magistrates courts in 2024, 27% of all prosecutions in magistrates courts that year; these exclude prosecutions led by the police or Crown Prosecution Service but include those by other public organisations such as the TV Licencing Authority.

 In the early history of England, the victim of a crime and his family had the right to hire a private lawyer to prosecute criminal charges against the person alleged to have injured the victim.
 In the 18th century, prosecution was private for almost all criminal offences against the person, usually by the victim.
 One reason for this was that prosecution had never been conceived of as a public matter.
 The English system was based on the principles of individual and local prosecution in which the right of the private citizen was paramount.
 The exception to this norm was in offences where the victim was the Crown, and the Attorney-General and the Solicitor-General represented the prosecution at state trials; for an example, see the 1637 ship money tax protest case of John Hampden.

 As detailed above, a route to prosecution had been by victims at their own expense or lawyers acting on their behalf.
 From the Metropolitan Police Act 1829 onwards, as the police forces entered their present form, they began to take on the burden of bringing prosecutions against suspected criminals.

 In 1880, Sir John Maule was appointed to be the first Director of Public Prosecutions, operating as a part of the Home Office.
 The jurisdiction was only for the decision as to whether to prosecute, and just for a very small number of difficult or important cases.
 Once prosecution had been authorised, the matter was turned over to the Treasury Solicitor.
 Police forces continued to be responsible for the bulk of cases, sometimes referring difficult ones to the Director.

 Prior to its termination in 1933, criminal prosecution required a true bill of indictment from the grand jury, and so frivolous and vexatious proceedings were designed to be avoided at this stage (although this did not turn out to be the case in practice).